-Five years ago, my wife and I separated after 20 years of marriage.
+Some time ago, my (then) wife and I separated after 20 years of marriage.
 I desperately wanted to reconcile.
 I sought intensive counseling for over a year.
 I met with church elders and deacons.
 I prayed.
 My family prayed.
 My friends prayed.
 My church prayed.
 After 5 years, it became clear marriage reconciliation would not happen and we got a divorce.

 Prayers answered, “No.”

 I served in pastoral ministry for twenty years while battling bipolar.
-When I was diagnosed, the staff told me I would never serve in ministry again.
+When I was diagnosed, the hospital staff told me I would never serve in ministry again.
 Yet, through the power of the Holy Spirit, our ministry became even more fruitful.
 God blessed us with growth and abundance.
 I was not healed from my mental illness, but I was given God’s grace which was more than sufficient.
 The prayers of God’s people sustained me.

 But in 2008, I experienced a radical decline in functioning.
 I was advised by my doctors and ministry supervisors to resign.
 I was blessed to receive a disability package.
 But, I wanted to work.
 For over 5 years, I prayed that I would find “gainful employment.”
 Others joined me in prayer.

 Prayers answered, “Wait and See.”

 In 2011, I began writing again.
 It was a dream deferred by the demands of earning a living wage.
 Now, it became my clear calling.
 In 2014, I published my spiritual memoir, Delight in Disorder: Ministry, Madness, Mission.
 Writing has become my passion, my vocation.
 God has fashioned this into a new ministry, reaching people both within and beyond the faith community.